AzureAD/microsoft-authentication-library-for-js/lib/msal-react-native-android-poc/README.md

 This proof of concept is scoped to consider:
 * Compatibility with the Android platform
-* authenticating users with work and school Azure AD accounts (AAD)
+* Authenticating users with work and school Azure AD accounts (AAD)
 * Single-account mode

 This proof of concept does not implement: